offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 [cull, 10000]
 ```

+# Ideas

+ * CPU optimized C++ alignment - Simple global alignment is C++ with all optimizations turned on AND multi-threading or fibers that optimize work size to fit in cache lines.
+ * GPU optimized C++ alignment - Simple global alignment in Nvidia's HPC SDK C++ where GPU "thread" is optimized to fit in caches.
+ * Deep-learning Regulatory Motif Detection - Try training a deep learning model to "find" regulatory motifs for new transcription factors based on past training data.

 # Terminology

  * `{bm} k-mer/(\d+-mer|k-mer|kmer)/i` - A substring of length k within some larger biological sequence (e.g. DNA or amino acid chain).
 For example, in the DNA sequence GAAATC, the following k-mer's exist: